What Charges Will You Face for a Shooting Causing Death?

 So, you start to get the idea that when you fire a weapon during the commission of a crime, if you kill somebody or almost kill somebody, you're facing the rest of your life in prison.

 These are the most severe cases that go through courts in California – Los Angeles, San Bernardino, Santa Barbara, Riverside, Orange, and Ventura.
-There are hundreds of instances where shootings are involved, and these prosecutors in these counties file these cases.
+There are hundreds of instances where shootings are involved, and the prosecutors in these counties file these cases.

 If you or a loved one is charged with a case involving a shooting and the person is facing life in prison – maybe they have prior strikes on their record – perhaps they were defending themselves – it depends on the circumstances.